AdithyaSean/next-step-users/docs/frontend-microservice-api.md

 ## **Additional Notes**
 - The frontend interacts with the **Users Microservice** for user management and the **Recommendations Microservice** for career predictions.
-- The **Recommendations Microservice** must be running and accessible at `http://localhost:8080/recommendations`.
+- The **Recommendations Microservice** must be running and accessible at application.properties configuration. do not change.
-- The frontend uses Firebase for authentication and Firestore for storing user profiles.

 For more details on the **Users Microservice** and **Recommendations Microservice**, refer to:
 - [users-microservice-api.md](docs/users-microservice-api.md)